 When performing our presentation, we tend to use whole sentences to define the main concepts.
 But it creates a wall of text that would make our eyes glaze over.
 Audiences go to listen, not to read.
 Don’t cover whole sections of content in one slide.
 One slide should only feature one point or topic.
 The less text we apply, the greater the visual slide we have.

 We can do polls and Q&A sessions into the speeches to engage the audiences, understand their questions, and see what concepts or ideas they find most interesting.
 This interaction improves our audience’s engagement, and their feedback will help us improve our content.
 It is a win-win solution to create our slide better.

 Imagine that images are our brains to retain information, and video content is the learning technique.
 Both visuals and audio make our presentation more engaging.
 It is good to use it only once or twice per slide.
 Oppositely, it can steal the focus from the rest of our speech.
 Video is best applied to highlight a point or engage our audiences in a crucial part of our presentation.

 A storyboard is a sketch of how we plan our presentation deck to run.
 Just like the content and even our designs still need a strategy.
 Storyboards are necessary to help us create a slide with less effort, time, and money.

 If we have the time to do one thing, use it to build our audiences’ familiarity.
-They are the ones that will get the benefit from it.
-Plus, put ourselves in the audience’s shoes, try to imagine what they would want to get from your presentation.
+They are the ones that will get benefit from it.
+Plus, put yourself in the audience’s shoes, and try to imagine what they would want to get from your presentation.